 Grants Pass Fire Rescue (GPFR) has a specialized unit known as the Technical Rescue Team (TRT).
 The TRT team was formed during 2001-2002 to provide rescue for situations that require specialized training or gear.
 The team consists of firefighters from GPFR.

 The team is primarily funded through tax dollars by the Citizens of Grants Pass.
-However the equipment that we use is specialized and expensive so we have formed a partnership with Josephine County Search and Rescue.
-We provide confined space rescue for the entire county and in return they have provided us with thousands of dollars of equipment through grants.
-This partnership is a benefit to the citizens of Grants Pass and all of the Josephine County.
+However, the equipment that we use is specialized and expensive so we have formed a partnership with Josephine County Search and Rescue.
+We provide confined space rescue for the entire county and in return, they have provided us with thousands of dollars of equipment through grants.
+This partnership is a benefit to the citizens of Grants Pass and all of Josephine County.

 The Need for a Special Team

 In order to keep up with all of the required training to keep proficient it was decided to form a team.
 This team trains one day a month on various scenarios that we might come across.
 We also go back to our respective shifts and train them so that everyone can help during a call.
 When dealing with confined space rescues there are several Occupational Safety and Health Administration (OSHA) regulations that must be met.
 In order to meet these it is best to have pre-identified personnel who are trained to deal with the rescue.